AET-DevOps25/team-dev_ops/README.md

 #### Dashboards
 Grafana is pre-configured with the following dashboards to provide immediate insights into system:
 1.  **`Niche-Dashboard`**: This dashboard visualizes all the metrics defined in prometheus, offering a comprehensive overview of system performance.
+2.  **`Finer Niche API Calls`**: This dashboard provides detailed insights into specific API call patterns for the `genai` and `article-fetcher` services.
-2.  **`System-Alerts`**: This dashboard is dedicated to displaying the current status of all alerts, making it easy to identify and track any firing alerts.
+3.  **`System-Alerts`**: This dashboard is dedicated to displaying the current status of all alerts, making it easy to identify and track any firing alerts.

 If any dashboard appears to show "No Data", it could either mean that no relevant data has been collected yet, or the selected time range is not appropriate.
 Try adjusting the time period in the dashboard settings.